paulo-amaral/docker-flask-mongodb-API/README.md

 Docker-compose will build the containers necessary for your environment.
 Basically there will be two containers, one with Python, Flask and a few modules and another container with MongoDB bound to the first.
 The environment structure is as follow:
 Frontend - Python/flask

-Mongodb - Database to save complaints
+Backend - Database to save complaints

 ## How to install
    ## 1 - Clone repo: